Financing Receivables and Using Vendor Financing to Improve Your Business Cash Flow

 Vendor Financing Cons:

-• Payments may be made for a long period of time
+- Payments may be made for an extended period